zhizhizhizhizhi/tp/docs/UserGuide.md

 * Items in `[]`, square brackets, are optional. e.g `g/<GERMAN PHRASE> [t/<TAG>]` can be used as g/Vergesslichkeit t/tutorialOne or as g/Vergesslichkeit.

+* For commands using prefixes, only one or zero prefixes are allowed, except for `TAG`.

 </div>